A distillation of the city. A study in Bath stone.

 A hint of the domestic.
 Eschewing ornamentation.
 A calm, almost monastic feel.

 (Stone) reclaimed from the basement.
+From the building and of the building.
 Framed on the walls.
 Building material as object.
 Fragments as archive.

 A hidden column revealed.
 Restored from the same stone.

-(Punctuation) Steel supports.
+(Punctuation) Steel pegs.
 A precise grid.
+Placed.
+Considered.
 Set into the walls.

 (Gloss) painted wooden shelves.

 Stone.
 (Interviewed).
 A local quarry in Limpley Stoke.
 Mining since the mid-fifteenth century.
 A four tonne block chosen.
 The sinks, shelves and counters all made from this single (monolithic) piece.

 Excavated by hands.
 Cut by hands.
 Worked by hands.
 Saw lines and tooling marks retained.
 Less than five miles from mine to store.